opendocsg/slw-judgments-backfill/2004_SGHC_262/report.md

 28     It was common ground that as at the date the defendant filed his Defence (12 March 2004), he no longer had any interest in the project although he still held one share in the plaintiff.
 His interest, if any, was in a monetary claim he then had against Tan for breach of the settlement.
 Even then, that interest was subsequently extinguished by the assignment to Chuah dated 1 October 2003.

-29     The principles for the granting of a mandatory injunction were laid down sometime ago by our Court of Appeal in _Chuan Hong Petrol Station Pte Ltd v Shell Singapore (Pte) Ltd_ [1992] 2 SLR 729 (“ _Chuan Hong_ ”).
+29     The principles for the granting of a mandatory injunction were laid down sometime ago by our Court of Appeal in _Chuan Hong Petrol Station Pte Ltd v Shell Singapore (Pte) Ltd_ <span class="citation">[1992] 2 SLR 729</span> (“ _Chuan Hong_ ”).
 In delivering the judgment of the court, Warren L H Khoo J (adopting the approach taken by Hoffmann J in _Films Rover International Ltd v Cannon Film Sales Ltd_ [1987] 1 WLR 670) held at 743, [88] and [89]:

  [A] fundamental principle is that the court should take whichever course appears to carry the lower risk of injustice if it should turn out to have been wrong at trial in the sense of granting relief to a party who fails to establish his rights at the trial, or of failing to grant relief to a party who succeeds at the trial. ...